Second-order logic: Examples

-It is notable that while we have variables for predicates in second-order-logic, we don't have variables for properties of predicates.
+It is notable that while we have variables for predicates in second-order logic, we don't have variables for properties of predicates.
 We cannot say, for example, that there is a property Shape(P) that is true for the predicates P Cube, Tet, and Dodec.
 This would require third-order logic.

+Definition of equality

+Objects are defined to be equal when they share all properties.
+In second-order logic, this can be expressed regardless of the type of objects we study and without the need to add any special treatment for equality to the logic as follows: